This document is for a development version of Ceph.

 Configuring SSL/TLS for Grafana¶

-cephadm will deploy Grafana using the certificate defined in the ceph
+cephadm deploys Grafana using the certificate defined in the ceph

-self-signed certificate during deployment of the Grafana service.
+self-signed certificate during the deployment of the Grafana service.

 ceph config-key set mgr/cephadm/grafana_key -i $PWD/key.pem ceph config-key set mgr/cephadm/grafana_crt -i $PWD/certificate.pem

 reconfig command also sets the proper URL for Ceph Dashboard.